termsurf/seed.face/readme.md

 For more related open community data projects, see [`seed`](https://github.com/wavebond/seed).

+## Project Structure

+The fonts are divided into 2 folders:

+1. `import`: This is where the original source font files are stored, so we have a way to get back to the original if the optimization/cleanup process messes anything up.
+2. `export`: This is where the optimized/cleaned font files as `.woff2` are stored.
+They are generated from the import fonts.
+These are the fonts you should download for your project.

 ## Data Sources

 We collect data from a variety of places.
 Here is a brief overview of some of the data sources we have currently used.